Is solar worth it in California?

 • Cheaper energy bills: The average homeowner in California uses a lot of power, which adds up to a lot of savings when you switch to solar.
 Going solar now means that your monthly energy expenses will be more predictable (and very often significantly lower).
 Solar panels also protect you from future energy cost increases.

-Drawbacks of solar panels in California
+What are the drawbacks of solar panels in California?

 • Solar equipment is expensive: Even with rebates and other financial incentives, the price typically starts between $10,000 and $30,000.
 It’s even more expensive if you want a solar battery for energy storage.
 Solar battery costs are generally between $7,000 and $18,000.